rashidkpc/poopmail/README.md

 3. **A domain**.
 A subdomain would also work.
 So long as you can create `MX` records.
 If you've gotten this far you know where that `MX` records need to point right?

 ### Configuration
 It's all in `poopmail.json`.
 The minimum you have to configure is the `to` field.
-Go ahead and stick your email address in there. å
+Go ahead and stick your email address in there.

 ### Running